 Or invite some friends over to play Cards Against Humanity or download a free game on your phone like Heads Up.

 Make your Christmas self-care activity a fun time to share with your people!

 Put a few drops of essential oil of your choice in the bathtub.
 In the shower, take the time to breathe in the scent and use this shower to just relax.

 If you wish, make yourself a cup of herbal tea before the bath and enjoy with a good read to your liking.
 Slip into your warm and cozy pajamas once you’re done.

-These little things will help you to fall asleep quicker and stay asleep throughout the night.
-You will feel energetic and much more willing to start out your day without resentment.
+These nighttime routines will help you to fall asleep more quickly and stay asleep throughout the night.
+And you’ll be more energetic and refreshed the next day!